binhonglee/Hackathon-Calendar/README.md

 This repo tracks upcoming hackathons.

 To add a hackathon to this list, please submit an issue or fork this repo and submit a pull request.
-Keep hackathons organized by start date and then alphabetically.
+Keep hackathons organized by start date, end date and then alphabetically.

 Inspired by the one made by [japacible](https://github.com/japacible/Hackathon-Calendar) that is no longer maintained, I decided to create a separate one.